 WARNING!
 Before loading, make sure the inside of the barrel is free of dirt or other obstructions.
+We recommend passing a cleaning rod with brush attached down the bore before shooting.

 WARNING!
 Always check each cartridge to ensure it is of the correct caliber and in good condition before loading the firearm.